 - Can lower the cost of chronic disease management

 - Provides efficient medical treatment

 This is just one study demonstrating AI's ability to read medical images, saving time and increasing accuracy for a radiologist.

-As the healthcare industry adopts more of the latest technology, the International Data Corporation (IDC), a global market intelligence in healthcare, made a few predictions of the impact of AI and automation:
+As the healthcare industry adopts more of the latest technology, VentureBeat, a technology news company, made a few predictions about the impact of AI and automation: